 What are galvanized pipes and tubes?

 Galvanized pipes and tubes are made of steel and have zinc coating on them.
 They are an essential component used in many industries like construction, scaffolds, automotive and aerospace, plumbing, wind and solar, agriculture, telecommunication, etc. The GI pipes are made of iron and steel and have zinc coating on them.
-The zinc coating protects the steel pipes from corrosion and makes them rust free.
+The zinc coating protects the steel pipes from corrosion and makes them rust-free.
 As zinc deteriorates slowly it increases the age of the galvanized pipes and tubes.
-As the thickness of the coating of zinc, so the protection of the pipes and tubes.
+As the thickness of the coating of zinc, so does the protection of the pipes and tubes.

 What is galvanization and how GI pipes is made?